 We will celebrate the magnificent cultural and political contribution of our movement, the achievements of those who have gone before, and the energy, spirit and enthusiasm of LGBTIQ pride.

-We acknowledge the traditional owners of the lands that we meet and work on.
+We respectfully acknowledge the Wurundjeri people, the traditional owners of the Kulin Nation, this land that we meet and work on.
 We wish to pay respect to their Elders — past, present and emerging — and acknowledge the important role all Aboriginal and Torres Strait Islander people continue to play within Australia.
 We acknowledge that sovereignty was never ceded.